tatango/software-engineer-technical-challenge/README.md

 This challenge involves implementing the missing parts of a To-do list app.
 You can search for the `TO-DO` content in the monorepo to find your objectives.

+## What's it about?

+- it's not about completing everything
+- it's about understanding how you...
+    - work
+    - communicate
+    - prioritize
+    - organize
+    - think
+    - deal with problems
+    - handle pressure

 ## Challenge rules

 - you need to share your entire screen